 The program provides graduates opportunities to learn about and experience a range of different project roles.
 Graduates will rotate throughout a variety of teams during the program, undertaking structured rotations that support tailored capability development.

-MMRA and LXRA have opportunities for graduate rotations within the following teams:
+Rail Projects Victoria has potential opportunities for graduate rotations within the following teams:

 The Engineering team guides the development and implementation of the project's design, comprising civil structures, building structures, rail systems, mechanical and electrical systems and fire engineering systems.
 There will be opportunities to employ research and investigation skills with initiative to seek, identify, challenge and clarify technical engineering requirements, industry best practice and international benchmarks.